The Doctrine of the Mean 中庸

 Their praise of him is unceasing.

-There has never been a Superior Man who gained rapid recognition from the world and who was not like this.
+There has never been a Noble Man who gained rapid recognition from the world and who was not like this.

 30. Confucius transmitted the legacy of (sage-emperors) Yao and Shun and modeled his character on that of (sage-kings) Wen and Wu.
 He was ruled by the Heavenly seasons from above, and combined the Earth and Waters below.
 He was like Heaven and Earth, which have nothing they do not support, and nothing they do not cover.
 His function was like the revolution of the four seasons, the alternation of sun and moon.
 He nourishes the myriad things and they grow up together without harming each other, and they follow their courses simultaneously without interfering with each other.
 His smaller power is like the rivers and streams.
 His great power is seen in deep transformations.
 This is why Heaven and Earth are called “great.”